 Find my network address on my Samsung Note II

 An external IP address is the IP address provided by the Internet Service Provider to a subscriber.
 This IP address is the "face" of that certain subscriber in the World Wide Web.
 Normally, one external IP address is assigned to one internet subscriber.
-However, the internet connection that is provided through this external IP address can be shared to many devices using a hardware called an internet router.
+However, the internet connection that is provided through this external IP address can be shared with many devices using a hardware called an internet router.
 While the connected devices share the same external IP address, they have their own IP addresses to identify themselves within the local network.
 This IP address is the internal IP address.

 An internal IP address is the network address that is automatically provided by the internet router to your mobile device as you connect to a WiFi hotspot.